calnet-oss/bidms-docker-tomcat-base/README.md

 ## Purpose

-This [Docker](http://www.docker.com/) image runs a [Tomcat](http://tomcat.apache.org/) application server and exposes the http port on 8040.
+This [Docker](http://www.docker.com/) image runs a [Tomcat](http://tomcat.apache.org/) application server and exposes the https port on 8040.

 The author does not currently publish the image in any public Docker